 At the same time, it should be noted that in the scientific field, when a ready-made instrument is not selected, there are at least three possibilities for the origin of data collection instruments, namely: 1.
 Authored by the researcher - those that are developed by the researcher themselves according to the object of their research (Moreira; Mussi; Cardoso, 2022); 2.
 Adapted or cross-culturally adapted - those in which the researcher uses instruments previously developed by other researchers, adapting them to their research context according to the similarity of the object of study.
-Adapted or cross-culturally adapted - those in which the researcher makes use of instruments previously developed by other researchers, adapting them to their research context according to the similarity of the object of study, which can be done by translating them from the language of origin to that of the target population (Sales Filho et al., 2024).
+Adapted or cross-culturally adapted - those in which the researcher searchers, adapting them to their researchers, adapting them to the object of study, which can be done by translating them from the language of origin to that of the target population (Sales Filho et al., 2024).
 3) Partially elaborated/adapted - these are those in which the researcher conceives part of the questions and uses some others adapted from instruments proposed by other references, understanding that the use of these complete instruments would not fully meettheir research object (Palmeira; Lima; Adriano, 2020).